wilaak/radix-router/README.md

 ### Handling OPTIONS Requests and CORS

 For OPTIONS requests you should always inform the client which HTTP methods are allowed for the path by setting the Allow header.
-An easy way of enabling this behavior is by upgrading a 405 response and automatically injecting the headers for registered routes.
+You can enable this behavior by upgrading a 405 response and injecting the headers for registered routes.

+> [!NOTE]
-You should also support [CORS Preflight requests](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request) or to set other custom headers in these automatic responses.
-This is best handled via configuration or middleware in your integration.
+> For Integrators: One might wish to modify automatic responses to OPTIONS requests, e.g. to support [CORS Preflight requests](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request) or to set other custom headers.
+You should handle this via configuration or middleware in your integration.

 ```php
 // ...existing code...